-Gathering employee benefits feedback after open enrollment can be tricky if you’re not careful.
-Good data can help you shape your benefits strategy for the year to come, but bad data can send you spinning off in the wrong direction.
+Gathering accurate, useful employee benefits feedback can be tricky.
+Good data can help you shape your benefits strategy with confidence; bad data can send you spinning off in the wrong direction.

 Let’s jump right in: